Model Context Protocol

 Effortless Interoperability: Instead of building custom integrations for each tool, BuilderChain connects to any system that exposes MCP endpoints.

-MCP vs. API Integration
+MCP vs. Traditional API Approaches

 API Integration (Application Programming Interface Integration)